Implementing Eventual Consistency in Partitioned PostgreSQL

 - Enable Logical WAL & Scale Slots: Set

-wal_level = logicalat cluster startup.
+wal_level = logicalinpostgresql.conf.
 Increasemax_replication_slotsandmax_wal_sendersto accommodate concurrent partition sync channels. - Scope Publications: Create targeted publications per partition group to avoid full-table replication overhead and unnecessary WAL streaming.

 - Initialize Subscriptions Safely: Use

 copy_data = falseduring subscription creation to prevent blocking initial partition writes.
-The subscriber will begin streaming WAL changes immediately while historical data syncs out-of-band if required. - Tune Commit Behavior: Review synchronous vs. async delivery trade-offs.
-For eventual consistency, set
+The subscriber will begin streaming WAL changes immediately while historical data syncs out-of-band if required. - Tune Commit Behavior: For eventual consistency, set

-synchronous_commit = offon the publisher to maximize write throughput, accepting minor durability trade-offs in exchange for horizontal scaling.
+synchronous_commit = offon the publisher to maximize write throughput, accepting a small durability window in exchange for horizontal scaling.

--- Publisher: Scope replication to specific partitions only
+-- Publisher: scope replication to specific child partitions only

 CREATE PUBLICATION part_sync FOR TABLE orders_2024_q1, orders_2024_q2;